ThrowTheSwitch/Ceedling/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# ThrowTheSwitch.org Code of Conduct

 Thank you for participating in a ThrowTheSwitch.org community project!
+We want this to continue to be a warm and inviting place for everyone to share ideas and get help.
+To accomplish this goal, we've developed this Code of Conduct.

 ## Our Pledge